 For further information about the advantages of publishing in a journal from SpringerOpen, please click here.

-All articles published by Bioresources and Bioprocessing are made freely and permanently accessible online immediately upon publication, without subscription charges or registration barriers.
+All articles published by the Bioresources and Bioprocessing are made freely and permanently accessible online immediately upon publication, without subscription charges or registration barriers.
 Further information about open access can be found here.

-As authors of articles published in Bioresources and Bioprocessing you are the copyright holders of your article and have granted to any third party, in advance and in perpetuity, the right to use, reproduce or disseminate your article, according to the SpringerOpen copyright and license agreement.
+As authors of articles published in the Bioresources and Bioprocessing you are the copyright holders of your article and have granted to any third party, in advance and in perpetuity, the right to use, reproduce or disseminate your article, according to the SpringerOpen copyright and license agreement.

 For those of you who are US government employees or are prevented from being copyright holders for similar reasons, SpringerOpen can accommodate non-standard copyright lines.
 Please contact us if further information is needed.

 The publication costs for Bioresources and Bioprocessing are covered by The State Key Laboratory of Bioreactor Engineering, so authors do not need to pay an article-processing charge.